-Based on company and individual performance, the Committee believes that compensation levels for fiscal year 2018 were appropriate and consistent with the philosophy and objectives of the company's compensation programs.
-The following summarizes fiscal 2018 compensation results:
+Based on company and individual performance, the Committee believes that compensation levels for fiscal year 2019 were appropriate and consistent with the philosophy and objectives of the company's compensation programs.
+The following summarizes fiscal 2019 compensation results:

-- base salaries generally approximated the median of the competitive market data, with the exception of Mr. Gershwind, whose base salary remained below the market 25th percentile; - based on company performance against target performance goals and achievement levels of each NEO's individual goals and objectives (G&Os) under our performance bonus plan, and the Committee's determination of the appropriate individual performance multiplier, payouts under our performance bonus plan were 113.3% of target for Mr. Gershwind, 107.1% for Messrs.
-Jilla, Jones and Armstrong, and 117.8% of target for Mr. Baruch; - total cash compensation for Mr. Gershwind approximated the 75th percentile of the competitive market data; total direct compensation for Mr. Gershwind was 7.8% below the 25th percentile of the competitive market data; and - total cash compensation for Messrs.
-Jilla, Jones and Baruch approximated the 50th percentile of the competitive market data; total direct compensation for Messrs.
-Jilla and Baruch also approximated the 50th percentile of the competitive market data, while total direct compensation for Mr. Jones was between the 50th percentile and 75th percentiles of the competitive market data; total cash compensation and total direct compensation for Mr. Armstrong approximated the 25th percentile of the competitive market data.
+- base salaries generally approximated the median of the competitive market data, with the exception of Mr. Gershwind, whose base salary remained below the market 25th percentile; - based on company performance against target performance goals and achievement levels of each NEO's individual goals and objectives (G&Os) under our performance bonus plan, and the Committee's determination of the appropriate individual performance multiplier, payouts under our performance bonus plan were 39.0% of target for Mr. Gershwind, 32.8% for Mr. Jilla, and ranged between 37.7% and 49.8% for the other NEOs: - total cash compensation for Mr. Gershwind was 26.8% below the 25th percentile of the competitive market data; total direct compensation for Mr. Gershwind was 23.0% below the 25th percentile of the competitive market data; and - total cash compensation for Messrs.
+Jilla, Armstrong and Baruch was below the 25th percentile of the competitive market data and approximated the market 25th percentile for Mr. Jones; total direct compensation for Messrs.
+Jilla and Armstrong approximated the 25th percentile of the competitive market data, total direct compensation for Mr. Jones approximated the median of the competitive market data, and total direct compensation for Mr. Baruch was between the 25th and 50th percentiles of the competitive market data.